Highlights & Trip Details

 Day 2 – Butt of Lewis lighthouse cliff top walk

-We begin our tour on the Outer Hebrides by taking the 2.5-hour relaxing ferry in the morning over to Stornoway on the Isle of Lewis, where we drive to the north to begin an afternoon circuit walk at the Butt of Lewis Lighthouse.
+We begin the Outer Hebrides Walking Tour by taking the 2.5-hour relaxing ferry in the morning over to Stornoway on the Isle of Lewis, where we drive to the north to begin an afternoon circuit walk at the Butt of Lewis Lighthouse.

 This is the most north-westerly point of the island and indeed the whole of the UK, with clifftop views, plenty of birdlife and interesting lighthouse history.
 We return to Stornoway where we have 2 nights in a B&B/small hotel.